Electronic Component Lists and Schematic Symbols

 PCB Designers Need Complete Libraries with Schematic Symbols

 Today’s ECAD tools generally include most or all of the symbols shown above in their built-in libraries.
 In addition, most designers don’t refer to one of the standards listed above when adding schematic symbols to a component library.
 Instead, the most common components are called out with a specific designator prefix (R = resistor, C = capacitor, L = inductor, U = integrated circuit).
-Oftentimes, a schematic symbol will be provided with a note describing the part number or type of component.
+A schematic symbol will frequently be provided with a note describing the part number or type of component for the designer.
 As long as the schematic symbol contains the appropriate designator prefix or is a self-explanatory symbol, many designers will not worry about which standard the symbol follows.

-For integrated circuits and connectors, the schematic symbol needs to match the pinout shown in the component datasheet.
-Then, this needs to be added to a component library with PCB footprints and 3D models.
-Instead of creating every component from scratch, PCB designers can use an electronic parts search engine to find the component data they need, including sourcing data, specifications, and datasheets for components.
+The schematic symbol must match the pinout shown in the component datasheets for integrated circuits and connectors and then be added to a component library with PCB footprints and 3D models.
+Instead of creating every component from scratch, PCB designers can use the best electronic parts search engine to find the component data they need, including sourcing data, specifications, and datasheets for components.

 UL-Icon.png